scionproto/scion/doc/manuals/control.rst

    .. option:: api.addr = <string> (Optional)

-      Address on which to expose the :ref:`control-rest-api`, in the form ``host:port``, ``ip:port`` or ``:port``.
+      Address at which to expose the :ref:`control-rest-api`, in the form ``host:port``, ``ip:port`` or ``:port``.

 .. object:: tracing